Late Australian cardinal's funeral sparks Sydney protests

 'Courageous leader'

-Catholic Church leaders have said Pell's funeral will be one of the "most significant" ever held at St Mary's Cathedral, an imposing sandstone building in the centre of Sydney.
+"Twenty-three days ago, the lion's roar was unexpectedly silenced," Fisher said in his eulogy.

-Cathedral dean Father Don Richardson has praised Pell's "remarkable legacy", while Archbishop of Sydney Anthony Fisher called him a "courageous leader".
+"But George, the lionheart, was dressed with the cross on his chest and ready, awaiting his master's return."

-Australia's former prime minister Tony Abbott, a longtime friend, has called Pell a "saint for our times".
+Australia's former prime minister Tony Abbott, a longtime friend, said Pell was a "Christian warrior" and a "saint for our times".

 From humble beginnings, Pell climbed higher in the Catholic Church than any Australian before him.